aloicerains/alx-low_level_programming/0x08-recursion/README.md

 * 3-factorial.c: Prints factorial of a number
 * 4-pow_recursion.c: Gets x to power y
 * 5-sqrt_recursion.c: Gets squareroot of number
+* 6-is_prime_number.c: Determines if input is prime number